2 min to read

 The most recent team tournament, the 28th Annual Bassin’ for Bucks event, hosted by the Umpqua Valley Bassmasters of Roseburg, on May 3, was won at 25.32 pounds, with a 25.25 bag placing second.
 It was 20 pounds down to 14th place.
 My partner and I got smashed with a 15-pound limit.

 At that time, there was a lot of fish on beds, a few post-spawn fish and plenty of pre-spawners and site fishing was not the deal in this tournament.
 Going forward, I expect another wave of spawners, with the full moon and warm weather this past week, but a great post-spawn bite should follow anytime.
 Look for fish suspending on treetops and the end of docks, deep fish on large-diameter laydowns and fish lining up to use the wind that kicks-up each afternoon when the marine layer lifts.

 Summer’s a fun time to visit: Beat the heat where you live, enjoy fresh fish-and-chips at any number of restaurants or bar-n-grills and enjoy some of the nearby landmarks, like the Oregon Dunes National Recreation Area.
 The location between Coos Bay and Winchester Bay is ideal for seeing some of the largest dunes on the Oregon Coast, ocean fishing, clamming or crabbing.
 Nearby Tahkenitch and Siltcoos Lakes also support largemouth, and good fishing at times, if you’re out to check-off lakes.

-If you need a summer tournament, look no further than Nixon’s Marine Ten Mile Open in July.
-Click here to get signed up.
+If you need a summer tournament, look no further than Nixon’s Marine Ten Mile Open.

 BHQ: You can also read some of Jason’s articles over on myoutdoorbuddy.com